 It should be noted that five months after the lawsuit was filed, the company indicated it was ditching its internship programs.
 Matthew Leib revealed he earned between $300 to $500 during the summers of 2010 and 2011.
 He edited and proofread the “Shouts & Murmurs” and “Talk of the Towns” columns during his internships at The New Yorker.
 Lauren Ballinger earned $12 per day during the summer of 2009 in the accessories department of W. And by “day,” we mean 12-hour days.

-Per the piece, it sounds like a new intern program may be on the horizon.
-Their CEO Charles Townsend e-mailed employees with text that hinted to a program of some sorts making a comeback.
-In addition, he wrote, “We believe settling the lawsuit at this time is the right business decision for Condé Nast.”
+According to the Post report, a new intern program may be on the horizon.
+CEO Charles Townsend e-mailed employees with text that hinted to a program of some sorts making a comeback.
+In addition, he wrote, “we believe settling the lawsuit at this time is the right business decision for Condé Nast.”